Nonlinear Least-Squares Fitting¶ ↑

 THis performs a single iteration of the solver

-.
+self.
 If the iteration encounters an unexpected problem then an error code will be returned.
 The solver maintains a current estimate of the best-fit parameters at all times.
-This information can be accessed with the methodposition
+This information can be accessed with the methodposition.

 -